The following materials are all FREE and OPEN ACCESS web resources. They have been divided into the following categories:

 Research publications, research, and dissertations from the University of Oxford.

 This guide was created to serve the needs of scholars, students, and interested individuals in finding and using internet resources dealing with the Middle East.
+Users should keep in mind that this guide is very outdated as it was published in 1995.

 Sharing our Mediterranean Audiovisual Heritage (Med-Mem) offers the general public some 4000 audiovisual documents from the countries in the Mediterranean area.
 The TV and radio archives, set into their historic and cultural context, are accompanied by a trilingual documentary note (in French, English and Arabic).